Table of Contents

-Investing in a few good quality flashlights that run on AA or AAA batteries is essential to be able to move around and work in dark places (cellars, attics, DIY in poorly lit areas, etc.).
+Investing in a few good quality flashlights that run on AA or AAA batteries is essential to move around and work in dark places (cellars, attics, DIY in poorly lit areas, etc.).

-Some are equipped with strobe lights that are useful for signaling your position to the emergency services or for blinding an assailant.
+Some are equipped with strobe lights useful for signaling your position to the emergency services or for blinding an assailant.

 Chemical light sticks offer long-lasting lighting (usually 6-8 hours continuous), but they have the disadvantage of being quite expensive, disposable and perishable.

-Batteries and battery chargers cannot be made by hand and will power most of the electrical appliances that are essential in the event of a major crisis: radios, lamps, walkie-talkies, emergency chargers, etc.
+You cannot build batteries and battery chargers and they will power most of the electrical appliances essential in the event of a major crisis: radios, lamps, walkie-talkies, emergency chargers, etc.

 Building up a stock of disposable and rechargeable batteries corresponding to our devices is essential.

 It is important to choose systems that operate on the most widespread standards (AA & AAA), as batteries that are rare in normal times will become absolutely impossible to find in troubled times.

 Solar generators (also called solar chargers) are very interesting products that allow to recharge 4 to 8 AA or AAA batteries or power-banks in a few hours with average sunshine.

 Accessible for around a hundred dollars, they are a useful and sustainable investment.